 Understanding the Value of the SEC Whistleblower Program

 The data continues to prove the efficacy of the SEC whistleblower program.
-From program inception to the close of FY 2019, the SEC recovered over $2B from wrongdoers thanks to whistleblower disclosures and paid more than $387M to whistleblowers.
-In FY 2019 alone, the SEC received over 5,200 whistleblower tips.
-The tips came from all 50 states as well as 70 countries outside of the United States.
+From program inception to the close of FY 2020, the SEC recovered over $2.7B from wrongdoers thanks to whistleblower disclosures and paid more than $720M to whistleblowers.
+In FY 2020 alone, the SEC received a record-breaking 6,900 whistleblower tips.
+The tips came from all 50 states as well as 78 countries outside of the United States.

 The SEC’s Office of the Whistleblower’s 2017 annual report confirmed that “whistleblowers have provided tremendous value to its enforcement efforts and significantly helped investors.”
 It also confirmed that SEC whistleblower disclosures have “directly” contributed to “hundreds of millions of dollars returned to investors.”
 For example, that year alone the SEC paid $50 million in whistleblower rewards to 12 individuals.

 Leadership of the SEC agree that whistleblower information is crucial for the success and ability of the SEC enforcement capacities.
 Time and time again, the SEC has made it clear: whistleblowers should not hesitate to come forward with information that they believe may lead the SEC to discover and prosecute criminals who aim to evade and undermine U.S. laws.